 Profiles in "Theoretical Biology" Expertise Area

 - Laubichler is a complex systems scientist, theoretical biologist and historian of science.
-He is director of the School of Complex Adaptive Systems and the Global Biosocial Complexity Initiative at ASU.
+He is director of the School of Complex Adaptive Systems and the Decision Theater at ASU.

 - Okie is a biologist, complexity scientist, and astrobiologist interested in the fundamental laws and theories governing life’s distribution, organization, macroevolution, and metabolism on Earth and beyond.